Mandya independent MP Sumalatha extends 'full support' to BJP | Politics

 ''After consulting my well-wishers and supporters, I have arrived at a decision.
 On this day, I am extending my full support to Narendra Modi government at the Centre,'' the wife of iconic Kannada actor late Ambareesh said in a press conference here.

-She said after four years as an independent MP and facing numerous challenges, especially obstacles in holding public meetings, she realized that she needed a support.
+She said after four years as an independent MP and facing numerous challenges, especially obstacles in holding public meetings, she realised that she needed a support.

 ''People can draw their conclusions but I have faith in the leadership of Narendra Modi, who is admired across the globe,'' Sumalatha said.